x75/smp_base/README.md

 Oger is an extension for MDP and can be obtained from <http://reservoir-computing.org/installing_oger>.

+## Configuration

+The path to certain libraries can be set in the config file.
+See config.py.dist for possible options.

 ## Reservoir lib

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">